Levin/chatapp/README.md

 # chatapp
 chatapp from ikea
-This readmy summons shortly what i remember you need to install.
+This readme summons shortly what i remember you need to install.
 Just search for the package manager + keyword, you'll find stuff:
 npm:
   - socket.io-customer
   - tailwindcss